- Living & Visiting

 The Tennessee Public Records Act provides that municipal records shall be open for public inspection by citizens of Tennessee during the City's regular business hours.
 The City of Bristol, Tennessee has adopted a Public Records Policy that explains how the City will provide access to its public records to citizens of Tennessee.
 This Policy outlines how a request to inspect or copy records can be made, how confidential records will be handled, what fees may be charged, and when waivers of fees are available.

-To obtain copies of Police Records, submit the Public Records Request Form to the Records division of the Bristol, Tennessee Police Department at City Hall.
+To obtain copies of Police Records, submit the Public Records Request Form (PDF) to the Records division of the Bristol, Tennessee Police Department at City Hall.

 Please be prepared to present proof of your Tennessee Citizenship if you wish to inspect or obtain copies of Public Records.
 The only exceptions to this requirement are: